bircatmcri/MCIndoor20000/README.md

 # MCIndoor20000
 ## a fully-labeled image dataset to advance indoor objects detection
 <p align="justify">A fully-labeled image dataset provides a unique resource for reproducible research inquiries and data analyses in several computational fields, such as computer vision, machine learning and deep learning machine intelligence.
 With the present contribution, a large-scale fully-labeled image dataset is provided, and made publicly and freely available to the research community.
 The current dataset entitled <strong>MCIndoor20000</strong> includes more than 20,000 digital images from three different indoor object categories, including <strong>doors</strong>, <strong>stairs</strong>, and <strong>hospital signs</strong>.
 To make a comprehensive dataset regarding current challenges exist in indoor objects modeling, we cover a multiple set of variations in images, such as rotation, intra-class variation plus various noise models.
-The current dataset is freely and publicly available at https://github.com/bircatmcri/MCIndoor20000.</p>
+The current dataset is freely and publicly available for any academic, educational, and research purposes.</p>

 ### Value of the Data
 + <p align="justify">The <strong>MCIndoor20000</strong> dataset collected in <strong>Marshfield Clinic</strong> (https://www.marshfieldclinic.org/), and it presents various digital images of three guideline indoor objects, including clinic signs, doors and stairs.</p>